kbindesh/sonarqube-bootcamp/Module-05_SonarQube_integration_with_Jenkins/Readme.md

   - The **src/test/java** directory contains the test source
   - The **pom.xml** file is the project's Project Object Model, or POM.

-## Step-XX: Compile and Build the Maven Project
+## Step-05: Compile and Build the Maven Project

 ```
 # Validate Maven project